Carvu94/CI-PP4-Recipes-Blog/README.md

 **Integrity Bug**

-When submitting new post, the following error was returned:
+- When submitting new post, the following error was returned:

-*duplicate key value violates unique constraint "blog_recipe_slug_key"
+- *duplicate key value violates unique constraint "blog_recipe_slug_key"
 DETAIL: Key (slug)=() already exists.*

-After some research, I added 'slugify' method to the recipe model and redirected the user to the recipes page.
+- After some research, I added 'slugify' method to the recipe model and redirected the user to the recipes page.

 **Admin Post Deletion**

-When the admin is deleting comments from the page view, the wrong comment is deleted.
+- When the admin is deleting comments from the page view, the wrong comment is deleted.

 **Users not able to upload profile/recipe images**

-When users try to upload new images to profile or recipe, the image is not saved.
+- When users try to upload new images to profile or recipe, the image is not saved.

-With mentors help and cloudinary documentation, edit profile and edit recipe views and forms were adjusted to properly upload to cloudinary and in database.
+- With mentors help and cloudinary documentation, edit profile and edit recipe views and forms were adjusted to properly upload to cloudinary and in database.

 **Number of likes on Cookbooks not displayed**

-Number of likes on cookbooks not displayed on cookbook cards or detail on cookbooks.html and cookbook_detail.html
+- Number of likes on cookbooks not displayed on cookbook cards or detail on cookbooks.html and cookbook_detail.html

-After some research i realised i forgot to def number_of_likes in models.py for cookbook.
+- After some research i realised i forgot to def number_of_likes in models.py for cookbook.

 ## Remaining Bugs

 **Edit Cookbook**

-When user follows the link to Edit Cookbook, the title says 'Edit recipe' as the same form is used for updating recipe and cookbook.
+- When user follows the link to Edit Cookbook, the title says 'Edit recipe' as the same form is used for updating recipe and cookbook.

 ## Deployment

-***
-- During the initial phases of development, Knowledge Flow was deployed on Heroku.
+- During the initial phases of development, Hungry Chef was deployed on Heroku.
 To avoid any potential deployment issues near the app's release, I made sure that the database and static files were accessible right from the start of the project.

 ###  Creating Database ==> ElephantSQL
 1. To generate a managed PostgreSQL database, please proceed to [ElephantSQL](https://customer.elephantsql.com/) and either sign up or sign in to your account.
 Once you've logged in, click on the 'Create New Instance' button.